andycasey/web/content/posts/drafter.md

 And so my inbox doesn't get too cluttered with old drafts, the script will also delete any drafts older than about a month.

+The code is below.
+Once you've copied it to Google Apps Script, save it, and then you can run the `setupTrigger` function.
+That will ask you for authorization to run the script.
+Once authorized, try running the `setupTrigger` function again, and it will create the time-based triggers to check your inbox every few minutes, and delete old drafts every day.

 Here's the code:

 ```javascript